mixmesh/mixmesh/doc/rest.md

 This REST API should be expressive enough to perform the services needed to build the web app described in "[A Mixmesh web app](webapp.md)".

-he resources described below are either available during the bootstrap or normal operation.
+The resources described below are either available during the bootstrap or normal operation.

 ## A few RESTful links